boxkite-ml/boxkite/README.md

 Adversarial detection concerns with identifying single OOD (Out Of Distribution) samples rather than comparing whole distributions.
 The algorithms are also highly model specific.
 For these reasons, we do not have plans to support them in boxkite at the moment.
 As an alternative, you may look into Seldon for such capabilities https://github.com/SeldonIO/alibi-detect#adversarial-detection.

-3. Does boxkite support concept drifts for text / NLP models?
+3. Does boxkite support concept drift detection for text / NLP models?

 Not yet.
-This is still an active research area that we are keeping an eye out for.
+This is still an actively researched area that we are keeping an eye on.

 4. Does boxkite support tensorflow / pytorch?